 Exercise 7.
 The black knight can capture only one white piece.
+Which one?
+Show the solution with an arrow.

 The knight can attack pieces of the opposite color.
 White knight attacks black pieces.
 Black knight attacks white pieces.

 The white knight moves to d4 and attacks the black rook.